 So why should private landowners gain from the increase in land value?
 Most of us didn’t work to cause it.
 And those who don’t own property (plenty of renting in our town, plenty of poverty).That is stealing from the public purse.
 Land value taxes should be imposed so that the public recaptures all this privately accumulated value.
 That will only happen if rates are levied on land value not capital value and not with 70% of the rates being in fixed charges, as we have now.
 So we are far from that now and we have adopted the philosophy of user pays.
 This, because user pays is so convincing, is going to be hard to change.

 This happens any time there is a new public facility.
 Everyone near the the terminal of the Waikanae Railway station benefited when the Paraparaumu line was extended to Waikanae (well it was that part of the cycle – their values didn’t go down while others did).
+So if a gym raises the value of our land, how much more would the railway coming to our town affect it!!

 I just think of all the poor people in our town with no hope of ever owning land.
 It will widen the gap between rich and poor.
 And when land prices go up, the banks benefit,the money supply increases and we get inflation.
 No good for the poor!